 Please Offer Me a Seat

-Disability comes in many forms and most of us know at least one person who may be in a position of living with a permanent or temporary condition that makes standing in public transport difficult.
-A similar scheme works well in London, they even very kindly sent us some of their badges.
-The NSW State Minister for Transport currently has before him a proposal, from my local state member, supporting the scheme.
-We also have a letter of support from the Lord Mayor of Sydney, Clover Moore.
-We envisage holding a design competition in our schools for our kids to design a logo.
+‘Please Offer Me a Seat’ has the support of the Mayor of Sydney, Clover Moore, my local Council Mayor, my local State Member of Parliament and a number of other members of parliament.
+Unfortunately, the one member of parliament, whose opinion matters the most, the NSW State Minister for Transport, has rejected my proposal.
+I also have the idea of running a design competition in our schools for our kids to design a logo and we know how creative they are, this will kick the conversation along.
 Whilst this project will require much planning, it’s a project whose time has come – there is no doubt that it will come to fruition and start a conversation about living with a disability.
 ‘Please Offer Me a Seat’ represents a small component in helping us all to live in community.